abdul-rasool/Abnormal-Contracts-Detection/README.md

 \
 **Citation Request:**

-A paper based on the results of these repository is under review in an SCI journal.
+The following paper based on the results of these repository is under review in an SCI journal.

->[A paper based on the results of these repository is under review in an SCI journal.]
+>[#A Feature-Based Robust Method for Abnormal Contracts Detection in Ethereum Blockchain]